prashantbasawa/simple-validation-framework/README.md

 ValidationInterface<Employee> zipCodeNotEmptyAnd5charsLong = zipCodeNotEmpty.and(zipCode5CharsLong);
 ```
 ## Finally
 Since, emptiness, length, numeric validations etc., are so common that having to create these validations with same predicate over and over again for every field is too much.
 It will be nice if we have concrete implementations for these, given the type of object and the accessor methods to call on that object.
-Since, Java 8, we can now pass ```Function```s as arguments, it's quite possible.
+Since, in Java 8, we can now pass ```Function```s as arguments, it's quite possible.
-### EmptyTextValidation
+### 1. EmptyTextValidation
 ```Java
 public class EmptyTextValidation<T> extends Validation<T> {
     //